 Job Description

 An environmental commissioner serves in an advisory role.
 They should commit to one meeting a month and 1-3 hours a month working on issues/projects/outreach.
-An environmental commissioner will:

-respond to requests from the governing body for advisory support on environmental issues;
+The following is a list of typical job responsibilities; as a whole, the seven members of the EC shall:

 monitor and research local, county, state and federal regulations pertinent to the municipality’s environmental setting ;

 research and prepare written responses (write papers, editorials, letters to political representatives, etc.) on behalf of the municipality to pertinent proposed environmental, solid waste and recycling regulations potentially affecting the community;